 ResearchFuture & Ongoing

-We recently started an ongoing cancer registry through an Institutional Review Board approved study at M. D. Anderson Cancer Center.
+In 2013 we launched an ongoing cancer registry through an Institutional Review Board approved study at M. D. Anderson Cancer Center.
 The purpose of the research is to obtain information about diagnosis, stage, treatment and survival of women with this disease.

 E-mail our team for more information about the trial: firstname.lastname@example.org